alimaoie-us/Nataly-AI/README.md

 📢 **My WhatsApp Channel:**
 [Join here](https://whatsapp.com/channel/0029Vb71THB0bIdswhCzVJ0f) to stay updated on the latest news about my projects.

-📢 **My Backup WhatsApp Channel:**
-[Join here](https://whatsapp.com/channel/0029Vaz5bJz3mFY2ccGBev1n) as a backup channel in case any issues arise with the main one.

 ## 🚀 About the Project